samvar1/learning-docs/docs/Books/book_quotes.md

 # Book Quotes

 Some of the most profound and impactful quotes from books that help shape the mind.

+Rule 1: If you can't get what you want you have to teach yourself how you can get it.

 ??? quote "12 Laws of Power Robert Greene"